gracelang/language/standardPrelude/standard.md

 ```
 type Array⟦T⟧ =  {
     size -> Number
-    // return the number of elements in self
+    // returns the number of elements in self

     at(index: Number) -> T
-    // both of the above return the element of array at index
+    // returns the element of self at index

     at(index: Number) put (newValue: T) -> Done
-    // update element of list at given index to newValue
+    // updates the element of self at index to newValue

-    sortInitial(n:Number) by(sortBlock:block2⟦T, T, Number⟧) -> Boolean
+    sortInitial(n:Number) by(sortBlock:block2⟦T, T, Number⟧) -> Self
     // sorts elements 0..n.
-The ordering is determined by sortBlock, which should return -1
+The ordering is determined by sortBlock, which should return -1 if
-    // if its first argument is less than its second argument, 0 if they are equal, and +1 otherwise.
+    // its first argument is less than its second argument, 0 if they are equal, and +1 otherwise.

     iterator -> Iterator⟦T⟧
     // returns an iterator through my elements.
 It is an error to modify the array while